 NASCAR and EPA

 Aside from Green Earth’s products, the National Bioeconomy Blueprint will manifest itself in many other ways through NASCAR in the coming years.
-Last week, NASCAR entered into an agreement with the U.S. EPA to “to raise awareness of
+Last week, NASCAR entered into an agreement with the U.S. EPA to “to raise awareness of environmentally friendly products and solutions to address America’s environmental challenges.”

 The new initiative will also help racetrack owners boost their bottom line, as it provides them with EPA’s technical assistance to reduce energy, waste management and other costs.